-Scottish Water confirms to the Licensed Provider within 20 Business Days of the date of its receipt of a valid application:-
+Scottish Water confirms to the Licensed Provider within 15 Business Days of the date of its receipt of a valid application:-

-that there is a need for a DIA to be carried out, with reasons given, for example, there may not be sufficient capacity on the Scottish Water Network.
-In this case Scottish Water will forthwith set out to the Licensed Provider the requirements of the DIA based on the information set out in Form E in the Appendix to this Code.
-The Licensed Provider will then either (i) accept or (ii) reject within an agreed period and in the case of the former arrange for the DIA to be undertaken; or .

 that it accepts the proposed connection design, confirming that the application is a standard water connection in accordance with the Wholesale Charges Scheme.
 Scottish Water will then make a connection offer to the Licensed Provider along with the associated Technical Approval relating to the premises to be connected and the quotation for any work to be undertaken by Scottish Water, noting Scottish Water will not be quoting for the connection activity; the Technical Approval will also contain details regarding the size and location of the meter(s) to be installed to serve the new premises; or

 that it accepts the proposed connection design, confirming that the application is a non-standard water connection in accordance with the Wholesale Charges Scheme.
 Scottish Water will then make a connection offer to the Licensed Provider along with the associated Technical Approval relating to the premises to be connected and the quotation for any work to be undertaken by Scottish Water, noting Scottish Water will not be quoting for the connection activity: the Technical Approval will also contain details regarding the size and location of the meter(s) to be installed to serve the new premises; or